The Brooklyn Mat Maker

 Beyond the Nuclear Family: Extended Network Validation

-While the occupational tracking methodology had successfully identified John Kenny and the 1850 census had established his nuclear family (Richard, Eliza, James, John), one crucial element remained: connecting this family to the broader Kenny network in Brooklyn and validating the identification through independent sources.
+While the occupational tracking methodology had successfully identified John Kenny and the census records had established his nuclear family (Richard, Eliza, James, John), one crucial element remained: connecting this family to the broader Kenny network in Brooklyn and validating the identification through independent sources.

 The breakthrough came through systematic cemetery plot analysis that revealed a relationship extending beyond the immediate family.